Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Volcanoes aren't just dramatic geological features—they're windows into Earth's interior processes and key players in the rock cycle, atmospheric composition, and landform development.
-When you study volcano types, you're really learning about magma viscosity, plate tectonic settings, and eruption dynamics—concepts that connect to everything from seafloor spreading to climate change to hazard assessment.
-The AP exam loves to test whether you understand the relationship between a volcano's structure and its behavior.
+Volcanoes are windows into Earth's interior processes and key players in the rock cycle, atmospheric composition, and landform development.
+When you study volcano types, you're really learning about magma viscosity, plate tectonic settings, and eruption dynamics.
+These concepts connect to everything from seafloor spreading to climate change to hazard assessment.

 Don't just memorize names and locations.
 For each volcano type, ask yourself: What kind of magma creates this?
 What tectonic setting produces it?
 How does its eruption style affect nearby communities and global systems?
-When you can answer those questions, you're thinking like an earth scientist—and you're ready for any FRQ they throw at you.
+When you can answer those questions, you're thinking like an earth scientist.

 When magma has low silica content, it flows easily and releases gases without explosive buildup.
 These eruptions build broad structures and can last for extended periods.

-Compare: Shield volcanoes vs. fissure volcanoes—both erupt low-viscosity basaltic lava, but shields build from a central vent while fissures erupt along cracks.
-If an FRQ asks about volcanic landforms at divergent boundaries, fissures are your go-to example; for hotspots, choose shields.
+Compare: Shield volcanoes vs. fissure volcanoes: both erupt low-viscosity basaltic lava, but shields build from a central vent while fissures erupt along cracks.
+If a question asks about volcanic landforms at divergent boundaries, fissures are your go-to example; for hotspots, choose shields.

 Silica-rich magma traps gases and resists flow, creating pressure that leads to violent eruptions.
 These volcanoes build steep structures and pose significant hazards.

-Compare: Stratovolcanoes vs. lava domes—both involve high-viscosity magma, but stratovolcanoes build over many eruption cycles while lava domes form from slow extrusion during a single eruptive phase.
+Compare: Stratovolcanoes vs. lava domes: both involve high-viscosity magma, but stratovolcanoes build over many eruption cycles while lava domes form from slow extrusion, sometimes during a single eruptive phase.
 Domes often grow within stratovolcano craters.

 Not all volcanoes build massive structures.
 Some form quickly from single eruptions and represent localized volcanic activity.

-Compare: Cinder cones vs. stratovolcanoes—both can have steep slopes, but cinder cones are monogenetic (one eruption cycle) and made of loose fragments, while stratovolcanoes are polygenetic with cemented layers.
-Size is your clue: cinder cones rarely exceed 300 meters.
+Compare: Cinder cones vs. stratovolcanoes: both can have steep slopes, but cinder cones are monogenetic (one eruption cycle) and made of loose fragments, while stratovolcanoes are polygenetic with cemented layers.
+Size is your clue: cinder cones rarely exceed 300 meters in height.

 Some volcanic landforms result not from building up, but from dramatic collapse following massive eruptions.

-Compare: Calderas vs. craters—craters form at volcanic summits from explosive excavation, while calderas form from structural collapse and are much larger (often >1 km diameter).
+Compare: Calderas vs. craters: craters form at volcanic summits from explosive excavation and are relatively small (typically under 1 km across).
+Calderas form from structural collapse and are much larger (often >1 km in diameter).
 Yellowstone's caldera is so large it wasn't recognized until satellite imagery revealed its shape.

 Most of Earth's volcanic activity occurs beneath the oceans, where eruptions create new seafloor and can eventually build islands.

-Compare: Submarine volcanoes vs. shield volcanoes—Loihi demonstrates that Hawaiian shields begin as submarine volcanoes.
-The transition from underwater to subaerial eruption changes lava morphology from pillow basalts to pahoehoe flows.
+Compare: Submarine volcanoes vs. shield volcanoes: Loihi demonstrates that Hawaiian shields begin as submarine volcanoes.
+The transition from underwater to subaerial eruption changes lava morphology from pillow basalts to pahoehoe and 'a'a flows.

 | Concept | Best Examples |